 4 November 2020

-On Friday, 30 October, 100 girls, including female-identifying and non-binary people in years nine and ten from high schools across Canberra came together to attend the 2020 She Leads High Conference.
+On Friday, 30 October, 100 girls and non-binary people in years nine and ten from high schools across Canberra came together to attend the 2020 She Leads High Conference.
 Held at the Kambri Cultural Centre at the Australian National University, the conference theme was Unstoppable, where students learned to find their voices and lead with authenticity.

 The students heard from inspirational young leaders and learned fundamental skills necessary to be a leader, including the three important selfs: self-confidence, self-awareness and self-care.

 Ciára Duggan, YWCA Canberra’s youth program leader, led the day as our MC and established a safe space for our speakers and students to share.
 They shared their own leadership journey, all the way back from when they were a (most adorable) baby.

 Our keynote speaker was Madeline Diamond, the 2020 ACT Young Australian of the Year who made national news by literally wearing her passion on her chest with the bold statement of ‘Climate justice’ at the national awards ceremony.

 Maddie spoke of her journey into climate change advocacy from a very first meeting where she knew no one, to now being the founder of Trash Gather, a youth-led volunteer group that organises regular rubbish clean-ups in Canberra, and the Executive Officer of SEE-Change, a volunteer-based community organisation that aims to make Canberra more sustainable through community connection.

 As a strong believer that “It’s time for young people to carve out their own space”, Maddie also acknowledged that “wanting to make change is exhausting work… It’s important to find time to slow down and recharge.
 Making time for self-care will be important to your success as a leader.”